INSPRA- eplerenone tablet, film coated

 A drug interaction study of eplerenone with lithium has not been conducted.
 Lithium toxicity has been reported in patients receiving lithium concomitantly with diuretics and ACE inhibitors.
 Serum lithium levels should be monitored frequently if INSPRA is administered concomitantly with lithium.

 A drug interaction study of eplerenone with an NSAID has not been conducted.
 The administration of other potassium-sparing antihypertensives with NSAIDs has been shown to reduce the antihypertensive effect in some patients and result in severe hyperkalemia in patients with impaired renal function.
-Therefore, when INSPRA and NSAIDs are used concomitantly, patients should be observed to determine whether the desired effect on blood pressure is obtained and monitored for changes in serum potassium levels.
+Therefore, when INSPRA and NSAIDs are used concomitantly, monitor blood pressure and serum potassium levels.

 Pregnancy Category B